Green Bay Metro: Limited Service

 Limited service routes #71, #75, and #78 operate on regularly scheduled school days and is open to the general public.

 Bus Fleet

-As of March 2017, the Green Bay Metro bus system has 35 buses in use.
-The system uses 25 buses during peak hours.
+As of March 2024, the Green Bay Metro bus system has 31 buses in use.
+The system uses 15 buses during peak hours.

-The average age of the system's buses is 8.7 years, with the oldest 9 buses being 14 years old.
-Green Bay Metro has been planning on replacing older buses, but sufficient funding hasn't been able to have been established to replace all older buses at once.
-The system anticipates needing to order between 9 and 12 new buses by the year 2021.
+The average age of the system's buses is 8.33 years, with the oldest 10 buses being 14 years old.
+There are currently around 6 Gillig Battery Electric Busses on order.
+The first of which is in service, the rest being expected in 2026.